LeenaMadhok/cep/README.md

 # cep
-cognitive exam portal
+cognitive exam portal.
-its uses html,css,ejs,jquery,node,express,mongodb,& so on.... this is my minor project
+It uses html,css,ejs,jquery,node,express,mongodb,& so on....
+This is my minor project